-Judith has received numerous awards and distinctions, in particular the IFIP Outstanding Service Award in 2009 and the IFIP Silver Core Award 2006 for service to the worldwide computer science community, the Computer Society Fellowship Award in 2008, the South African DTI Award for Distinguished Woman Scientist of the Year for Innovation 2005, one of 100 Leading Mind Awards from her University in its Centenary Year 2008 and the Distinguished Alumna Award in 2011.
+In 2014, Judith was elected an ACM Distinguished Educator.
+She has received numerous other awards including the IFIP Outstanding Service Award in 2009 and the IFIP Silver Core Award 2006 for service to the worldwide computer science community, the Computer Society Fellowship Award in 2008, the South African DTI Award for Distinguished Woman Scientist of the Year for Innovation 2005, and the Rhodes University Distinguished Alumna Award in 2011.
 She is a Fellow of the British Computer Society and the Royal Society of South Africa.

 SAICSIT 2012, Pretoria, South Africa, October, 1-3, 2012, Computer Societies - What, why and how

 Informatics Europe, Computer Science Summit, Milan, Italy, November 7-9, 2012, Challenges for technology transfer from industry to academia